-Apply pavement marking paint during daylight.
+Apply pavement marking paint during daylight and in a manner to prevent overspray.

 b.
 Data Logging System (DLS).

 The use of a computerized DLS is required for monitoring the application of water based paint and epoxy pavement markings when the plan quantity of long lines for liquid pavement marking is 30,000 linear feet or greater.